 Forest & Trees or Mountain & Valley

-Every business person reaches a moment when the next steps, or the solution to a vexing problem is elusive.
+Every business person reaches a moment when the next steps, or the solution to a vexing problem are elusive.
 From start-ups to mature businesses – and all points in between – every day involves a series of decisions, big and small.
 From crisis communications, to operational issues such as expense management, from recruiting and retention, to customer engagement, the number of decisions can be overwhelming.
-Of course, having a plan and clearly understood business objectives helps by providing a framework for making decisions.
+Of course, having a plan and clearly understood business objectives help by providing a framework for making decisions.
 But sometimes you need to ask for help.

 I had an amazing experience recently: a 45-minute meeting that helped me see things more clearly and understand how to proceed from a place I felt that I had become stuck.
 The person I was meeting with offered me a clear insight into something I was too close to see… Like gravity, Machiavelli is always there… (See more on this below.)

 Now with hindsight, I realize there had been signs leading us to the position that my advisor was able to parse in under an hour.
 The path forward evident, but I had not been able to see the forest for the trees!

 The whole experience left me wondering: what constitutes really good advice and how can we know when we’re getting it?

 So today we offer three questions to help readers identify really good advice: